lux-org/lux/doc/source/guide/export.rst

     vis = df.recommendation["Category"][0]
     vis

-To allow further edits of visualizations, viss can be exported to code in `Altair <https://altair-viz.github.io/>`_ or as `Vega-Lite <https://vega.github.io/vega-lite/>`_ specification.
+To allow further edits of visualizations, visualizations can be exported to code in `Altair <https://altair-viz.github.io/>`_ or as `Vega-Lite <https://vega.github.io/vega-lite/>`_ specification.

 .. code-block:: python